 Filet mignon sliced on a white plate with green beans.

 When I first started cooking meals for other people….I always went for the filet mignon.
-It’s tender, buttery and so, soooo forgiving to make.
+It’s tender, melt-in-your-mouth buttery and so forgiving to make.
 Generally, it’s a thicker cut of beef with less marbling than a ribeye or porterhouse steak but it’s absolutely flavorful with less calories and fat.

 This tender steak is a bit on the pricier side so you do want to make sure you don’t overcook it.
 But, even if you do….it still tends to be more tender than other cuts that you may have accidentally demolished during the cooking process.
 Nothing a little bearnaise sauce or Horseradish Sauce can’t fix….right?